MahendraShaji/MahendraShaji.github.io/_posts/2017-05-19-project-about-data-science.md

 I have scrapped the data and made a CSV file from it for further use in the project.

 Part1:
-I have selected the salary prediction as a classification problem and from the known data, created a new feature to tell whether it’s a high paying salary or low paying and set the limit as 115,000 after analysing the existing data.
+I have selected the salary prediction as a classification problem and from the known data, created a new feature to tell whether itÂ’s a high paying salary or low paying and set the limit as 115,000 after analysing the existing data.
 I have used Logistic Regression, then with a grid search selected "l2" penalty or Ridge as a feature selection.
 With Ridge feature selection used Logistic Regression.
 Then I tried another model Decision Tree as classifier so that I can confirm or upgrade my model.
 From these 2 models found the key skills/ Buzz words and the features that affect mostly to the salary.

 Part2: